 Beyond a mere contest, McBaine is designed to both test and hone students’ written and oral advocacy skills as they independently prepare an appellate brief and deliver at least two oral arguments.
 The competition is modeled after United States Supreme Court practice, with competitor representing either Petitioner appealing the lower court’s decision or Respondent opposing the appeal.
 Each year, our students are given a competition problem selected from real appellate decisions involving cutting-edge issues of great public importance.

+This competition is primarily a self-guided learning experience that provides students the opportunity to refine their research, writing, and oral advocacy skills.
 While students participating in McBaine attend information sessions covering the fundamentals of brief-writing and oral argument and may consult with both the Student Directors and the Academic Director throughout the competition, they receive minimal guidance and are strictly forbidden from receiving any outside help–including from fellow students–when writing their briefs.
 Students may receive minimal stylistic feedback while preparing for oral argument.

 Each year, we host a panel of esteemed judges from the state and federal bench as they preside over the final round of oral arguments.
 Because all members of the law school community are welcome and encouraged to attend, our two McBaine finalists typically present their arguments before a robust, attentive audience.